My 8-year-old son's educational psychologist report revealed he had visual processing problems

 Parents are often baffled when they learn, despite due care and diligence, things are not as they seem where their child's eyes are concerned.

-Going to the opticians an-d getting your child's eyes checked is critical as a first stop.
-They check the health of the eyes and see if there are issues relating to how well each lens can see up close and at a distance.
+Going to the optician and getting your child's eyes checked is critical as a first step.
+They check the eyes' health and see if issues relate to how well each lens can see up close and at a distance.
 If there are issues with focusing, then opticians prescribe glasses.
-This check eye check-up ticks off how well the visual equipment is working and rectifies focusing concerns.
+This ‘eye check-up’ checks how well the visual equipment works and rectifies focusing concerns.

-However, getting information from our eyes is one half of the story.
-Our eyes take in the visual data, but our brain interprets what they see.
-Take a look at the picture ,can you see the old lady and the young lady in the same picture?
-Depending on the lines we focus our attention on we can see both images.
+However, getting information from our eyes is only half of the story.
+Our eyes absorb the visual data, but our brain interprets what we see.
+Look at the picture below, can you see the old lady and the young lady in the same picture?
+Depending on the lines we focus our attention on, we can see both images.
 We make sense of the lines differently.

 The necklace of the young lady is the mouth of the old lady.
 How the brain works, to put meaning to what we see, is fascinating.